wp-plugins/flickpress/readme.txt

 Tags: images, photos, flickr
 Requires at least: 2.7
 Tested up to 2.7.1
-Stable tag: 0.6
+Stable tag: 0.7

 flickpress is a tool to insert Flickr photos into your posts.

 == Description ==

 flickpress adds a button to the post editor to insert Flickr photos into WordPress posts.
 The button launches a popup tool where Flickr users can be added via their email addresses.
 Previously-entered Flickr users are stored in a database table.
 At Tools:flickpress users can be removed.
 Photos may be browsed by recentness, tag, and photoset.
 Click through to a photo to insert a variety of sizes, adding the image's Flickr title as a caption if desired.
+There is also a search function to find Creative Commons and public domain photos to use in your posts.

 == Installation ==